billhails/MetaData/README.md

 directory with equivalent architecture subdirectories, i.e. in this example `demo/architectures/sqlite-node-graphql`.
-That directory can supply override templates for the templates in the base architectures directory, allowing individual applications the ability to override core behaviour if needed.
+That directory can supply override templates for the templates in the base architectures directory, allowing individual applications the ability to customize core behaviour if needed.

 If you're intending to use authentication, as the demo does, you will also need to generate a `.env` file inside the architecture source, containing access and refresh token secrets.
 This file is